YuliyaShapovalova/HandGP/ReadMe.md

 # HandGP

-Predicting synergism using Gaussian processes and Hand principle.
+Predicting synergism of chemical compounds using Gaussian processes and Hand principle.

 ## Citation